AlbertoDuranFilho/NetGuard/README.md

 ## 📄 Licença

-Este projeto é distribuído sob a licença [NOME DA LICENÇA].
+Este projeto é distribuído sob a licença MIT.
 Consulte o arquivo LICENSE para mais detalhes.